AthanorLabs/atomic-swap/docs/rpc.md

   zero address for regular ETH. default: regular ETH
 - `relayerEndpoint`: (optional) RPC endpoint of the relayer to use for submitting claim transactions.
-- `relayerCommission`: (optional) Commission in percentage that the relayer receives for submitting the claim transaction.
+- `relayerFee`: (optional) Fee in ETH that the relayer receives for submitting the claim transaction.

 Returns: